w3f/polkadot-wiki/docs/learn/learn-governance.md

 Members of the Fellowship can vote on any given Fellowship proposal and the aggregate opinion of the members (weighted by their rank) constitutes the Fellowship's considered opinion.

-The mechanism by which the Fellowship votes is the same (Substrate pallet) as what is used for Polkadot stakeholder voting for a proposed referendum.
+The mechanism by which the Fellowship votes is the same as what is used for Polkadot stakeholder voting for a proposed referendum.

 ### Ranking System